-The BRIClab: Film + TV residency track incubates innovative and ambitious storytellers working in both established and experimental forms of media.
-Three residencies will be awarded to create opportunities for emerging and mid-career media makers.
+The BRIClab: Film + TV residency track incubates innovative and ambitious documentary filmmakers working on short form, episodic, or feature length non-fiction films.
+Three residencies will be awarded to create opportunities for emerging and mid-career filmmakers.

 - A stipend of $2500

 - Up to $6000 towards production cost (expenses must be pre-approved and

 - Access to courses through BRIC's Media Education program at no fee

 - Access to BRIC production studios and post-production resources

 - A mentor with industry experience relevant to your project

 - A collaborative cohort community with group critiques and access to BRIC networking events

 - A public presentation of your work upon completion of the program